Shiroiame-Kusu/ModPackUpdater-Mod/CLIENT.md

 - Atomic writes: write to a temp file, fsync, then move/replace
 - Delete ops: remove files only after successful updates
 - Range downloads: `/file` supports HTTP Range for resume; optional to implement
+- Manifest caching: treat `createdAt` as a hint; a new manifest may appear a few minutes after files change due to cache TTL unless a change invalidates it sooner
+- Mod metadata sources: server extracts from multiple file types; some fields may be null or inferred

 ## Data contracts (summarized)